morrislab/mlworkshop/README.md

 * [Nathan Bryans](http://nathanbryans.ca/) is a MSc student at the University of Calgary in the [de Koning lab](http://lab.jasondk.io/).

+* Chris Cremer is a PhD student at the University of Toronto in the [Morris lab](http://www.morrislab.ca/).
+Chris' research focuses on tumour deconvolution and protein structure prediction.

 * Kevin Ha is a PhD student at the University of Toronto in the [Morris lab](http://www.morrislab.ca/).
 Kevin's research focuses on 3'-end mRNA processing and alternative splicing.